longturn/freeciv21/docs/Contributing/pull-request.rst

 Issue 123 in the Freeciv21 Issues list.

 .. attention::
-  It is recommended to never make changes in the master branch.
+  It is recommended to never make changes in the ``master`` branch.
 Best practice is to make changes in a different branch.
 This makes it much easier to evaluate changes as part of the Pull Request evaluation process and keeps things much cleaner from a repository management perspective.

-3. Edit Files As Needed In Local
+3. Edit Files as Needed in Local
 ================================

 This step is as simple as it sounds.
 Edit the files in the Local area as needed to complete the work you want to work on.
-Depending on what you are doing, there is a high likelyhood that you will want to compile the code to test your work.
+Depending on what you are doing, there is a high likelihood that you will want to compile the code to test your work.
 Here are some quick steps that you can use to run through quick compiles of code and/or documentation updates.

 .. code-block:: rst

-  ~/GitHub/freeciv21$ git clang-format
   ~/GitHub/freeciv21$ rm -Rf build
-  ~/GitHub/freeciv21$ cmake . -B build -G Ninja -DCMAKE_INSTALL_PREFIX=$PWD/build/install
+  ~/GitHub/freeciv21$ cmake . -B build -G Ninja -DCMAKE_INSTALL_PREFIX=$PWD/build/install -DCMAKE_BUILD_TYPE=Debug
   ~/GitHub/freeciv21$ cmake --build build ~/GitHub/freeciv21$ cmake --build build --target install ~/GitHub/freeciv21$ cmake --build build --target docs

-The first command, :file:`git clang-format`, runs a pre-processor to format any code changes to support the Longturn community's code standards.
-We use clangformat-11 by default, if your system's version of clang-format is different, you can use the binaries for clangformat-11 using the command `git clang-format --binary <path-to-clang-format-11>`.

-The second command cleans out the :file:`build` directory to start fresh.
-The third command runs a configure process and then sets things up to do the install portion inside the same :file:`build` directory, keeping work in progress all in one place.
+The first command cleans out the :file:`build` directory to start with a fresh configuration.
+The second command runs a configure process and then sets things up to do the install portion inside the same :file:`build` directory, keeping work in progress all in one place.

-The forth and fifth command compile and installs the code.
+The third and forth commands compile and installs the code.
 The last command is used to generate the documentation that you are reading right now.
 You can open :file:`./build/docs/index.html` to see a locally generated copy of the documentation prior to pushing a change up.

 .. note::
   You don't have to start from the top of the list of commands every time you want to check on things.
-If you have already done a full pass to install and then make some more changes.
-You can go straight to the build and install commands.
+If you have already done a full pass to install and then make some more changes, you can go straight to the build and install commands.
 The :file:`cmake` program is smart enough to determine what changed and only compile those files again.
 It's much faster to do things this way!